All Episodes

 And you've seen that.

-I read them, and people can't believe when I read them.
+I read them and people can't believe when I read them.

 Circumcision.

-Now there'll be some agencies like Marco has people within state that are right now doing very classified, very confidential work, and we understand that, and we've talked, and you know, we're being A little more uh surgical, and Marco's doing a lot of things himself.
+Now there'll be some agencies like Marco has people within state that are right now doing very classified, very confidential work, and we understand that.

-In other words, they'll look in their group, and uh who I spoke with Lee Zeldon, and he thinks he's gonna be cutting 65 or so percent of the people from environmental, and we're gonna speed up the process too at the same time.
+I spoke with Lee Zeldon, and he thinks he's going to be cutting 65 or so percent of the people from environmental.

-You found a lot of empty spots that the people weren't there, they didn't exist.
+You found a lot of empty spots.

 We want to move education back to the states where it belongs.

-Iowa should have education, Indiana should run their own education.
+Indiana should run their own education.

-You're gonna see education go way up.
+You're going to see education go way up.

-Uh they're at the top of the list, they're among the top 10, usually, and they're a very big country, so we can't use that as an excuse, right?
+And they're a very big country, so we can't use that as an excuse, right?

-Uh, because we're a very big country too.
+Because we're a very big country, too.

 They do the 40 certain nations that they've done for a long time.